How Do You Prevent A Customer Fraudulently Claiming A Reward Or Stamp?

 Merchants are able to set up a time delay between the collection of stamps for each user.

-That means someone cannot collect multiple stamps in a row in quick succession and will have to wait for the determined time period to lapse.
+That means someone cannot collect multiple stamps in a row in quick succession and will have to wait for the determined time period to lapse before their next stamp.

 Some final Stamp Me security advice: